DataHighway-DHX/documentation/docs/whitepaper.md

 * Existing MXC Supernodes are already deployed in Germany and Poland
 * Existing M2M Wallet Gateway Discovery feature shows that there’s a Gateway device every 20km between the Supernodes
 * Existing M2M Wallet allows user to exchange fiat for MXC and convert to VMXC to initially pay for M2M IoT payments and to regularly earn from staking on a Supernode
-* Existing <a href="https://datahighway.com" target="_blank" class="pretty-link-colored">Datahighway.com</a> Data Wallet allows existing BTC or IOTA holders to stake across a bridge to earn and claim DHX
+* Existing DataHighway Data Wallet allows existing BTC or IOTA holders to stake across a bridge to earn and claim DHX
-* Existing <a href="https://datahighway.com" target="_blank" class="pretty-link-colored">Datahighway.com</a> Data Wallet provides a DEX to exchange BTC or IOTA for DHX or VMXC
+* Existing DataHighway Data Wallet provides a DEX to exchange BTC or IOTA for DHX or VMXC
-* Existing Datahighways.com Data Marketplace lists offers from IoT devices and data buyers may purchase a plan to access the data from and API
+* Existing DataHighways Data Marketplace lists offers from IoT devices and data buyers may purchase a plan to access the data from and API

 #### User Personas